python-gitlab/python-gitlab/docs/api-usage.rst

    user = gl.users.create(user_data)
    print(user)

-You can list the mandatory and optional attributes for object creation with the manager's ``get_create_attrs()`` method.
-It returns 2 tuples, the first one is the list of mandatory attributes, the second one the list of optional attribute:
+You can list the mandatory and optional attributes for object creation and update with the manager's ``get_create_attrs()`` and ``get_update_attrs()`` methods.
+They return 2 tuples, the first one is the list of mandatory attributes, the second one the list of optional attribute:

 .. code-block:: python